Exam Content Outline

 4. Participate in client care conferences

-c. work with the interdisciplinary team to develop solutions
+b. work with the interdisciplinary team to develop interventions to address client care concerns

-d. implement goals and approaches with appropriate follow up
+c. establish goals and implement interventions with appropriate follow up

 5. Manage department meetings